• Art magazine

 Documenta 13 started on Saturday, June 9, 2012, which was one day after the opening game of the European Football Championship.
 At this opening game, 400,000 visitors were on the fan mile of a single German city, and two -digit million rises for public viewing will have been traveling throughout Germany.

-Certainly not a mandatory comparison, but a comparison with the number of visitors in the world's most important art institution in addition to the Venice Biennale is still not uninteresting.
+Certainly not a compelling comparison, but a comparison with the visitor numbers of the world's most important art institution alongside the Venice Biennale is nevertheless interesting.

 Documenta 13 - annoying scavenger hunt?